 Redevelopment on less than 12 months' notice The cost and time required to acquire a replacement site is prohibitive on a term under 5 years.
 Acquisition of a greenfield site can take 18 months and the cost of building a new greenfield site is approximately \$500,000.
-The Carrier rents an area of a property or building upon which it builds its infrastructure.
+Sharing rent (with the lessor) that is derived by the carrier licensing space on its infrastructure with another carrier The Carrier rents an area of a property or building upon which it builds its infrastructure.
 If another Carrier chooses to co-locate on existing Carrier infrastructure the incoming Carrier will enter into a ground lease with the property owner or it will enter into a lease with the property owner to install its equipment on the building.
-The view is that the property owner receives rent
+The view is that the property owner receives rent for the use of its land/building and the Carrier receives rent from a co-locating Carrier for the use of its infrastructure.